West-Coast-Quaranteam/cs107-FinalProject/README.md

 ```

 ## Running Python Interactive Session From Command Line (we assume you have Python properly installed)
-From your command line, please run:
+From your command line, please run a command similar to the one below to access the Python interactive session:
 ```bash
 python
 ```

-This is the prompt you should now see:
+If done correctly, this is the prompt you should now see:
 ```bash
 >>>
 ```